Constitution & Bylaws

 A candidate for admission as a Fellow in the International College of Dentists shall:

-- C. Be at least thirty (30) years of age and a graduate of any dental school recognized by the International College of Dentists.
+C. Be a graduate of any dental school recognized by the International College of Dentists.

 SECTION 2.
 ACCOMPLISHMENTS